mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/intro.md

 ## Using the Balsamiq Wireframes Editor

 The Balsamiq Wireframes editor allows you to create wireframes just like our other products.
-Start with the [application overview](https://docs.balsamiq.com/jira/cloud/overview/) **(TODO)** to learn more about using the editor.
+Start with the [application overview](https://docs.balsamiq.com/jira/cloud/overview/) to learn more about using the editor.

 * * *